-- 4.40 The site can be accessed through an existing field gate off Fairy Hill Road, which leads north out of the village of Compton Dando.
-This provides sufficient accessibility for construction and maintenance.
-The access will be sufficient for emergency vehicles to enter the site and the access track will be suitable for access, turning and egress from the site.
+4.38 The site can be accessed through an existing field gate off Fairy Hill Road, which leads north out of the village of Compton Dando.
+This provides sufficient accessibility for construction and maintenance, subject to the temporary widening of the gateway to accommodate construction traffic (see CTMP submitted with the application), which will be reinstated after the 4 - 5month construction period.

+- 4.39 The completed access will be sufficient for emergency vehicles to enter the site and the access track will be suitable for access, turning and egress from the site.
 There is no known increased risk of fire on solar farms relative to other similar equipment.
-The provision of adequate access for emergency vehicles and the exclusion of public access through the construction of a secure perimeter fence (with security cameras at regular intervals) are measures that help to manage fire risk during construction and operation. - 4.41 Fairy Road is approximately 5m wide adjacent to the proposed site access and is subject to a national speed limit, reducing to 30mph approximately 60m downhill from the proposed site access.
-At the site of the proposed road access the carriageway is bordered by a road verge approximately 2m wide, with the site's boundary hedgerow set back from the road edge by approximately 2m, giving good visibility at the proposed point of access. - 4.42 A Public Right of Way (BA8/84) crosses the eastern boundary of the site (Figure 8).
+The provision of adequate access for emergency vehicles and the exclusion of public access through the construction of a secure perimeter fence (with security cameras at regular intervals) are measures that help to manage fire risk during construction and operation. - 4.40 Fairy Road is approximately 5m wide adjacent to the proposed site access and is subject to a national speed limit, reducing to 30mph approximately 60m downhill from the proposed site access.
+At the site of the proposed road access the carriageway is bordered by a road verge approximately 2m wide, with the site's boundary hedgerow set back from the road edge by approximately 2m, giving good visibility at the proposed point of access. - 4.41 A Public Right of Way (BA8/84) crosses the eastern boundary of the site (Figure 8).
 This footpath leads to / from Compton Dando village to the south, along the River Chew and (via a pair of connected bridleways BA27/66 and BA27/65) into Keynsham to the north.
+No paths will be diverted or removed.
+The solar farm would be visible from the Public Right of Way and from the existing access gate off the road.

-- 4.43 The community engagement exercise explored options around permissive paths and interpretation, following which the project has incorporated proposals for: - A pedestrian track allowing access from the public right of way in the south-eastern part of the site, up to the top of the hill and returning on a circular route - A sensory track in open space in the south-western part of the site, with varied surfaces and sensory elements - Education boards with QR code links to online information, sited on the perimeter fence to provide interpretation and understanding of the purpose, context and function of the solar farm. - 4.44 These features are enhanced by the provision of new planting, the type and nature of which have been developed as part of the public consultation.
-These proposals are illustrated in the Landscape Plan (Figure 9).
+- 4.42 The community engagement exercise explored options around permissive paths and interpretation, following which the project has incorporated proposals for: - A pedestrian track allowing access from the public right of way in the south-eastern part of the site, up to the top of the hill and returning on a circular route - A sensory track in open space in the south-western part of the site, with varied surfaces and sensory elements - Education boards with QR code links to online information, sited on the perimeter fence to provide interpretation and understanding of the purpose, context and function of the solar farm. - 4.43 These features are enhanced by the provision of new planting, the type and nature of which have been developed as part of the public consultation.
+These proposals are illustrated in the Mitigation Plan submitted with the application (Figure 9).